Japan's factory, retail sectors slump as pandemic hits auto sector

 Automaker production fell by a third from the previous month.
 That led the government to downgrade its description of overall production to “decreasing rapidly” for the first time since November 2008, from just “decreasing” previously.

-“Conditions among manufacturers particularly in the auto sector are severe, but production has already restarted in China and I think that they will be resumed in the United States and Europe as well,” said Economy Minister Yasutoshi Nishimura after the release of the data.

 Nissan Motor Co.
-(7201.T) plans to slash production capacity and model range by about a fifth to help cut costs by 300 billion yen (2.27 billion pounds), following a slide in sales, the automaker said on Thursday.
+(7201.T) plans to slash production capacity and model range by about a fifth to help cut costs by 300 billion yen ($2.79 billion), following a slide in sales, the automaker said on Thursday.

 Separate data showed retail sales tumbled at their fastest pace since March 1998 as the nationwide state of emergency led service-sector businesses such as restaurants to close.